The Escape: Chapter Seven: The Moment

 “Anything else?”

 I hesitated for a moment.
-There was a log in our way, so I steadied Alaina as we crossed it.
-JJ didn’t move.
+There was a log in our way and I steadied Alaina as we crossed it.
+JJ didn’t stir.

 “What does that mean?”